OneRadRedDad/auto-character-sheet-app/README.md

 ## License

-This project is released under the following license:
+This project (excepting included licensed content from Wizards of the Coast) is released under the following license:

 GNU GENERAL PUBLIC LICENSE, Version 3